scaldi/scaldi-website/learn.md

 ### Inject Single Binding

 To inject a single binding you need to use `inject` method.
 It takes a type parameter, which is the type of the binding and would treated as a `TypeTagIdentifier`.
-You can also provide additional biding identifiers using `identified by` and separate identifiers with `and` word:
+You can also provide additional binding identifiers using `identified by` and separate identifiers with `and` word:

 {% highlight scala %}